 Directed TFTP requires a minimum ROM code revision to be resident in the Access Server.
-The minimum revision of ROM firmware is V5.1 for the DECserver 90M and V7.1 for the DECserver 7xx and DECserver 900 models.
+Refer to the release notes for the minimum revision of ROM firmware supported for each device.

 Before you start, you must know the following information: